zivbeh/Chatup/README.md

 # Chatup
-This is my cool application
+This is my cool communication application

-\
-| It allows:
+## It allows:
 * Texting and Chating with friends
 * group chats
 * giving friends different names than what they class themselves